YP-118/Info301_Final/README.md

          - `networkx` and `dash` for creating network diagrams and web-based visualizations.
       - **Gephi**: For advanced network analysis and modularity-based clustering.
       - **GitHub**: For version control, collaboration, and hosting the repository.
-   - **Climate-FEVER Dataset**: A pivotal dataset for misinformation analysis, available through the Sustainable Finance Lab at the University of Zurich.
+   - **AAA Dataset**: A pivotal dataset for misinformation analysis, available through the Sustainable Finance Lab at the University of Zurich.
-   - **Global Misinformation Dataset**: Behavioral and demographic data, which provided valuable insights into misinformation susceptibility.
+   - **AAA Dataset**: Behavioral and demographic data, which provided valuable insights into misinformation susceptibility.
    - **AIGC Tools**: Tools such as ChatGPT contributed to structuring, refining, and enhancing our documentation and research outputs.

 - **Project Summary**: